South Australian Brewing Company: 1938: Walkerville/Nathan takeover

 The Walkerville Cooperative Brewery, which produced the popular Nathan beers, was taken over by the South Australian Brewing Company in 1938, after which operations were concentrated on the old Torrenside Brewery (established 1886, a precursor of Walkerville Brewery).
 The brewery was renamed Nathan Brewery to remove the Walkerville's "Southwark" branding in 1939.

-In 1941, architect F. Kenneth Milne was responsible for upgrading the Hindley Street building.
+In 1941, architect F. Kenneth Milne (who was contracted to the company from 1912 until 1946) was responsible for upgrading the Hindley Street building.

 From 1949, the brewery was again renamed Southwark Brewery, administration was centralised at Hindley Street, and in November 1951 Walkerville's Nathan beer (Bitter) was renamed Southwark beer (Bitter).
 "Southwark Bitter" (actually a lager) became the most well-known product.

 From 1955 operations were split between the company's two major factories, with the West End Brewery in Hindley Street making only draught beer in kegs; bottled beer only was produced in the Thebarton plant.

 Until 1974, when the Whitlam government revised the Trade Practices Act, they were legally able to dispense only the company's beer in their pubs.